-- 1. 28 Texas Administrative Code §133.305 and §133.307, 27 Texas Register 12282, applicable to requests filed on or after January 1, 2003, sets out the procedures for resolving medical fee disputes. - 2.
+- 1. 28 Texas Administrative Code §133.307 sets out the procedures for resolving medical fee disputes. - 2.
 28 Texas Administrative Code §134.401, 22 Texas Register 6246, effective August 1, 1997, sets out the fee guidelines for inpatient services rendered in an acute care hospital. - 3.
-28 Texas Administrative Code §134.1, 27 Texas Register 4047, effective May 16, 2002, sets out the guidelines for a fair and reasonable amount of reimbursement in the absence of a contract or an applicable division fee guideline. - 4.
+28 Texas Administrative Code §134.1, effective May 2, 2006, 31 Texas Register 3561, sets out the guidelines for a fair and reasonable amount of reimbursement in the absence of a contract or an applicable division fee guideline. - 4.
 Texas Labor Code §413.011 sets forth provisions regarding reimbursement policies and guidelines. - 5.
-The services in dispute were reduced/denied by the respondent with the following reason codes: - Z585-The charge for this procedure exceeds fair and reasonable. - Z695-The charges for this hospitalization have been reduced based on the fee schedule allowance. - X668-Venipuncture charges are included in the global lab fees. - X322-Documetnation to substantiate this charge was not submitted or is insufficient to accurately review this charge. - Z560-The charge for this procedure exceeds the fee schedule or usual and customary allowance. - Z989-Tha amount paid previously was less than is due.
-The current recommended amount is the result of supplemental payment.
+The services in dispute were reduced/denied by the respondent with the following reason codes: - Z711-The charge for this procedure exceeds the customary charges by other providers for this service. - Z652-Recommndation of payment has been based on a procedure code which best describes services rendered. - B377-This is a bundled procedure; No separate payment allowed.